couchbase/couchbase-python-client/README.rst

     python setup.py build_ext --inplace \
         --library-dir /opt/local/libcouchbase/lib \
         --include-dir /opt/local/libcouchbase/include

-If you wish to enable the experimental tracing feature, set the ``PYCBC_TRACING_ENABLE`` environment variable.

 Or you can modify the environment ``CFLAGS`` and ``LDFLAGS`` variables.